AnSrwn/UserEngagementDetection/deployment/README.md

 # How to deploy to Plesk
 The application is deployed to Plesk by only using docker containers.
-The database image can be pulled from a public repository, the custom frontend and backend images must be uploaded and loaded.
+The images can be pulled from public repositories.
 Additionally nginx directives must be set.
 If you want to manage the database with a tool, Adminer can be installed.

-## How to import a custom docker image into Plesk
-1. Move the packed image (e.g. backend-fastpi-prod.tar.gz) to the server by using (S)FTP or SSH.
-2. Unpack and load the image by using the following command:
-    ```
-    docker load -i backend-fastpi-prod.tar.gz
-    ```
-3. The image is now visible in Plesk on the Docker page.

 ## nginx Settings